google/bulk_fhir_tools/README.md

 We are working on a second way to run `bulk_fhir_fetch` using GCP Scheduler, Workflow, Batch and Secret Manager.
 Work in progress scripts can be found in `orchestration/`.

+By default logs and metrics will be written to STDOUT, but we documented [how to send logs and set up dashboards in GCP](docs/logs_and_monitoring.md).

 ## bulk_fhir_fetch Configuration Examples

 This section will detail common usage patterns for the `bulk_fhir_fetch` command